Indiana Air National Guard Honor Guard Presents Colors at Big Ten Championship Game in Indianapolis

 |0

-This work, Indiana Air National Guard Honor Guard Presents Colors at Big Ten Championship Game in Indianapolis, by A1C Mario Flores-Gaspar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Indiana Air National Guard Honor Guard Presents Colors at Big Ten Championship Game in Indianapolis [Image 25 of 25], by A1C Amber Anderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.